IUCN Green Status of Species: Assessment

 Where W_{S} is the weight (integrity) of the spatial unit, N is the total number of spatial units and W_{F} is the weight of a functional unit (highest weight possible).

 Representative values of assigned weights are 0, if the species is not present in the area, 3, if the species is present, 6, if the population is viable, and 9, if the population is assessed as functional, although depending on the exact criteria used by the assessor, the functional weight can be assigned to 8 or 10 and decimal weights may be used.
 The exact meaning of these terms varies by assessor and species, but the IUCN suggests conducting the assessment as would be done when assigning a regional Red List status, with the exception of assessing functionality, which is based on the ability of the population within the spatial unit to carry out natural processes, such as migration, the integrity of its interactions within its habitat, such as predator-prey relationships with other species, and its contributions to ecosystem processes within the unit, such as seed dispersal.
 Spatial units can represent reproductively isolated populations or subspecies, areas where the species faces a unique threat, division by ecosystem types the species inhabits or may be based on geographical features with some barrier to dispersal.
 National borders may also be considered when delineating spatial units.
 The definition and number of spatial units chosen by the assessor directly influences the Green Score and conservation metrics that are obtained.

-A Green Score of 100% is defined for a fully recovered or non-depleted species that is present in all parts of its historic range (prior to any major human disturbance), each with viable populations that are ecologically functional, a score that may not be realistically attainable for many species even if they achieve their Recovery Potential.
+A Green Score of 100% is defined for a fully recovered or non-depleted species that is present in all parts of its indigenous range (prior to any major human disturbance), each with viable populations that are ecologically functional, a score that may not be realistically attainable for many species even if they achieve their Recovery Potential.